SCOPE-ROBMOSYS/bt-implementation/README.md

-# Simulated Experiments for the paper: Act, Perceive, and Plan in Belief Space for Robot Localization.
+# Simulated Experiments for the paper: Runtime Verification of Behavior Trees.

 In this repository, you will find the code related to the experiments of the paper: <br>
 "Runtime Verification of Behavior Trees" <br>